Bullet journaling mistruths that will prevent you from starting

 You can start a bullet journal with nothing else but a journal and a pencil!
 And the journal doesn’t even need to be a dotted one.
 Grab a lined notebook and start with whatever you have available if your budget is tight.
 You can apply the method easily with any kind of supplies.

 A word of warning though is that once you start and try a few new pens chances are that you will love it and start your own pen collection (like many of us do!).
 But to start your bullet journal journey you don’t need to make any expensive investment.

 In this post here you can find the best notebooks for bullet journaling from all price ranges.

 Misconception #4.
 You cannot make mistakes

 What do you mean you can’t make mistake?
-I would dare to say that all bullet journalistas make mistake, it is bound to happen when you go analog!
+I would dare to say that all bullet journalists make mistakes, it is bound to happen when you go analog!

-And we make the most silly mistakes you can possibly imagine, just join a few bullet journal group in facebook and you see how many mistakes people make.
+And we make the silliest mistakes you can possibly imagine, just join a few bullet journal groups on facebook and you see how many mistakes people make.